K-12 Standard Response Protocol Toolkit

 Secure Zones are areas of a school or campus where all exterior access points are identified, and protocols established so that each zone can be assigned to staff to ensure that those on "Secure Duty" secure all areas in their zone. å Preparation includes identification of staff with Primary and Secondary responsibility and assignment of these duties.

 In Texas, Secure drills must be performed at least once per school year.
-At least one of these drills should be performed while outdoor activities are in progress.

 (Click above image to download Secure Poster.)